Identity theft is a type of fraud where someone steals your personal information and uses it to carry out illegal activities such as:

 They may also trick you into giving them your personal details.
 For example, they may send you an email or call you pretending to collect information on behalf of your bank or utility provider.
 This is called ‘phishing’.

 You should never give out personal information unless you can confirm the identity of the person asking for the information.

 Most banks and financial institutions are subscribers to the ePayments code.
-The ePayments code protects you from any loss as a result of unauthorised use of your bank and credit cards.
+The code protects you from any loss as a result of unauthorised use of your bank and credit cards.

-If you unreasonably delay telling your bank or financial institution that your card has been lost or stolen, you may not be able to get your money back.
+If you unreasonably delay telling your bank or financial institution your card has been lost or stolen, you may not be able to get your money back.
 You should get legal advice.